Evaluation (LLM-as-Judge)

 |---|---|

-| +Apply when collecting human preferences is the bottleneck on every release and a frontier model agrees with majority human judgement closely enough to gate CI on its score. | −When the judge and the candidate share a model family or training data, self-preference inflates scores even when the candidate is worse — pick a judge from a different family or a stronger tier. |
+| +Use this when collecting human preferences is the bottleneck on every release and a frontier model agrees with majority human judgement closely enough to gate CI on its score. | −When the judge and the candidate share a model family or training data, self-preference inflates scores even when the candidate is worse.
+Pick a judge from a different family or a stronger tier. |

-| +Use where the rubric can be written down — helpfulness against an instruction, faithfulness to retrieved context, format conformance, safety policy adherence — and the judge can read both the criteria and the candidate in one call. | −When the rubric criteria require ground truth the judge cannot verify (live database state, proprietary numeric facts, code that must execute), a tool-grounded check or unit test produces a more honest verdict. |
+| +Justified where the rubric can be written down (helpfulness against an instruction, faithfulness to retrieved context, format conformance, safety policy adherence) and the judge can read both the criteria and the candidate in one call. | −When the rubric criteria require ground truth the judge cannot verify (live database state, proprietary numeric facts, code that must execute), a tool-grounded check or unit test produces a more honest verdict. |

-| +Reach for it when you need pairwise leaderboards or A/B regression tracking across many candidate models, prompts, or RAG configurations on the same eval set. | −Without a sampled human-audit loop calibrated to the eval set, judge drift across model snapshots silently changes the regression baseline and the leaderboard becomes unfalsifiable. |
+| +A good fit when you need pairwise leaderboards or A/B regression tracking across many candidate models, prompts, or RAG configurations on the same eval set. | −Without a sampled human-audit loop calibrated to the eval set, judge drift across model snapshots silently changes the regression baseline and the leaderboard becomes unfalsifiable. |

-| +Prefer it when the task admits a structured verdict (score, label, ranking) the harness can aggregate, and a written rationale a reviewer can audit when a number looks wrong. |
+| +Best when the task admits a structured verdict (score, label, ranking) the harness can aggregate, and a written rationale a reviewer can audit when a number looks wrong. |

 In the wild